top of page

 The call for gender and other minority equity has sparked a transformation in our workplaces and communities.
 As we strive for equality, the dynamics of leadership, decision-making, and collaboration continue to undergo significant change.

 Prior to the democratic forces of social media, organisations were particularly slow to change.
-However now organisations are moving through the paces of applying to tokenism to seeing a genuine mandate in diversity.
+However now organisations are moving through the paces of applying to tokenism to genuinely seeing the mandate in diversity.
 The need for diverse representation in organisational structures is becoming better understood, being seen as a no-nonsense way to harness quality inputs, rigorous decisions and rapid market alignment.

-As organisations come slowly to accept the social vote in regards to gender and other minority equity, we see them modelling the breaking down of barriers and fostering environments where diversity is celebrated.
+As organisations come slowly to accept the social vote regarding gender and minority equity, we see them modelling the breaking down of barriers and fostering environments where diversity is celebrated.
 And this is driving innovation and progress.

 3. AI and Technology Advancement, Shaping Tomorrow

-In the late 2010s to now, the use of AI in education has been growing.
+Since the late 2010s, the use of AI in education has been growing.
 AI applications are in our institutions automating grading, supporting students with chatbots, using predictive analytics to identify at-risk students, and in virtual teaching assistants.
 AI is being used to enhance assessments and facilitate learning.
-But it wasn't until 2019 that policy started to catch up.
-UNESCO published the first ever consensus on AI and education, the Beijing consensus, and followed this up in 2023 with Guidance to Policy Makers in which it stated "While ChatGPT reached 100 million monthly active users in January 2023, only one country had released regulations on generative AI as of July 2023".
+But policy has been slow to catch up.
+UNESCO published the first-ever consensus on AI and education, the Beijing Consensus, in 2019, and followed this up in 2023 with Guidance for Policy Makers.
+It stated, “While ChatGPT reached 100 million monthly active users in January 2023, only one country had released regulations on generative AI as of July 2023.”

-Considering the level of global panic about AI in education, the lack of policy response has been astounding, but not actually surprising.
+Considering the level of global anxiety about AI in education, the lack of policy response has been astounding, but not actually surprising.
 This is reflected throughout organisational change delivery.
-Policy level work seems to lag significantly behind implementation of new technology solutions regularly.
+Policy-level work seems to lag significantly behind the implementation of new technology solutions.
 Trying to entice organisations to plug their policy holes when implementing change is a lot more difficult than it should be.

 4. War and Hostilities, Navigating Trauma

 World conflict creates multi-faceted, complex and far-reaching change.
 The violence of combat, destruction of infrastructure, weakening of institutions, loss of life, economic failures, degradation of long-term physical and mental health all cause trauma that compounds through generations.
-It divides diaspora and communities, it provides opportunities for negative forces to impact deeply and sometimes invisibly on daily lives.
+It divides diasporas and communities, it provides opportunities for negative forces to impact daily lives deeply and sometimes invisibly.

-In this context change needs to be more than a response to immediate challenges but also a sustained commitment to building a better, more harmonious present and future.
+In this context change needs to be more than a response to immediate challenges; it requires a sustained commitment to building a better, more harmonious present and future.
 Rebuilding societies, healing communities and fostering cooperation become paramount.
 Social and work cultures need to build in administrative fairness, inherent justice and better understand generational trauma, communicating openly about the support available to help individuals manage its impacts.

 What Big Change means in our lives and work